gravitational/gravity/docs/6.x/cluster.md

 Gravity provides a way to automatically monitor the application health.

-To enable this, define a "status" hook in your Application Manifest (see [Application Hooks](/pack/#application-hooks) section for more details on them).
+To enable this, define a "status" hook in your Image Manifest (see [Application Hooks](/pack/#application-hooks) section for more details on them).
 The Kubernetes job defined by the status hook can perform application-specific checks.
 An example of an application-specific status check could be querying a database, or checking that a